-WOLF Advanced Technology is fully compliant with ITAR export regulations, by means of its CGP registration.
-WOLF fully complies with the requirements of ITAR as set forth in the ITAR requirements/guidelines (including §124.1 pertaining to TAAs (Technical Assistance Agreements), and §126.18 pertaining to the dual national rule).
-If you have any questions about ITAR or CGP compliance, please contact us at firstname.lastname@example.org.
+WOLF Advanced Technology is compliant with the International Traffic in Arms Regulations (ITAR) by means of its CGP registration.
+WOLF fully complies with the requirements of ITAR as set forth in the ITAR requirements/guidelines, including §124.1 pertaining to TAAs (Technical Assistance Agreements), §126.18 pertaining to the dual national rule and §126.5 pertaining to exports to Canada, referred to as the Canadian exemption.

-The U.S./Canada Joint Certification Program (JCP) helps to protect controlled unclassified Military Critical Technical Data (MCTD) and technology from common adversaries, but allows it to flow to certified Canadian and U.S. companies that have a legitimate need-to-know for business purposes.
+WOLF Advanced Technology is certified under the U.S./Canada Joint Certification Program (JCP).
+This program helps to protect controlled unclassified Military Critical Technical Data (MCTD) and technology from common adversaries, but allows it to flow to certified Canadian and U.S. companies that have a legitimate need-to-know for business purposes.